SuttonJack/react-phone-number-input/README.md

 ## React Native

-This library is shipped with an _experimental_ React Native component.
-See the [feedback thread](https://github.com/catamphetamine/react-phone-number-input/issues/296).
+This library also includes a React Native version of a "without country select" component.
+Post bug reports and suggestions in the [feedback thread](https://github.com/catamphetamine/react-phone-number-input/issues/296).

 ```js
 import React, { useState } from 'react'